Menu

 • Slow loris outreach week - Slow lorises are under threat for many reasons.
 They are targeted for the illegal pet trade because they look so appealing; their forest habitat is being degraded and cut down; and they also face a multitude of threats as a consequence of an ever-changing climate.
 We are working with the Little Fireface Project to combat this… Read more

-• Slow loris update 2018 - The problem The slow loris is now among the world’s top 25 most endangered primates.
+• Slow loris update 2018 - The slow loris is now among the world’s top 25 most endangered primates.
 Having lost 90% of their tropical forests, exposed and vulnerable lorises are captured and sold illegally through the pet trade, for medicine or exploited as props in tourist photos.
-Traders cut out their venomous teeth, so even rescued animals can… Read more
+Traders cut out their venomous teeth, so even rescued animals can rarely be… Read more

 Let's keep in touch...